karthikvkreddy/A_Start_to_EKS/Autoscaling/readme.md

 Deploy and Scale the Nginx Deployment.

-3. eploy the nginx deployment.
+3. Deploy the nginx deployment.
 ```
 $kubectl apply -f nginx.yaml
 ```